walkenho/walkenho.github.io/_posts/2016-11-02-python-and-sql-in-5-minutes.md

 ## Step 4: Changing and Updating Tables

-Changing and updating of datbases happens in three steps:
+Changing and updating of databases happens in three steps:
 1. Define a cursor: **cur = conn.cursor()**
 2. Execute command: **cur.execute(SQL-command)**
 3. (Commit the change to the db: **conn.commit()**)